brukidm/FlavorTextGenerator/README.md

 # FlavorTextGenerator
-The simplest application that generates flavor texts writter on Magic: The Gathering cards
+The simplest application that generates flavor texts written on Magic: The Gathering cards